 outputElement is an expression that defines the output of the instance (e.g.

 = result).
 Usually, it accesses a variable of the instance that holds the output value.
-If the expression only accesses a variable or a nested property then it is created as local variable of the instance.
-This variable should be updated with the output value, for example, by a job worker providing a variable with the name
+If the expression only accesses a variable or a nested property, it's created as a local variable of the instance.
+This variable should be updated with the output value; for example, by a job worker providing a variable with the name

 result.
 Since the variable is defined as a local variable, it is not propagated to its parent scope and is only visible within the instance.

 outputElement expression is evaluated and the result is inserted into the

 inputElement of the

 inputCollection.
 Therefore, the order of the